 Article 2

-The National Development Council (NDC) shall conduct an ex officio investigation into facts and evidence regardless of any claim which may have been made by any related agency (institution), organization, enterprise, or individual (hereinafter referred to as a "party") being investigated in accordance with the provisions of the governing Act, and shall take into consideration circumstances both advantageous and disadvantageous to the parties.
+The National Development Council (hereinafter referred to as the NDC) shall conduct an ex officio investigation into facts and evidence regardless of any claim which may have been made by any related agency (institution), organization, enterprise, or individual (hereinafter referred to as a party) under investigation in accordance with the Act, and shall take into consideration circumstances both favorable and unfavorable evidence to the parties.

 Article 3